-My name is Nick Petrie and I’m currently Deputy Head of Digital at The Times and Sunday Times where I work on content and subscription strategy, newsroom transformation, newsroom tooling, data and insights in newsrooms and edition based publishing (amongst other things)
+My name is Nick Petrie and I’m currently Deputy Digital News Director at Reuters.
+Before that I spent nearly a decade at at The Times and Sunday Times, most of it as Deputy head of digital, where I worked on content and subscription strategy, newsroom transformation, newsroom tooling, data and insights in newsrooms and edition based publishing (amongst other things).

 I’m also a co-founder of Wannabe Hacks (sadly no longer online)